OfficeDev/SAP-GWM-SharePoint-Provider-Hosted-App/Readme.md

 #Sample: Developing a Cloud Business App to access SAP Gateway for Microsoft
 **Summary:** This sample creates a LightSwitch SharePoint provider-hosted app to access SAP data by means of SAP Gateway for Microsoft.
 The languages used are C# and JavaScript.
 The tools used to set up the sample are Visual Studio and the Azure Portal.
+This sample app supports CRUD operations on SAP Data, and can be used to view pictures from and upload pictures to a SharePoint picture library.

 **Table of contents:**